menacit/virt_base_course/01-types_of_virt.md

 - The ideas of uncoupling applications from hardware and/or operating systems became a thing as well, but more about that later in the course: For now focus on HW-level and OS-level virt.

+- OS-level instances are often called "containers", I try to not use the term as it is a bit confusing and could mean mean other things (more about that later)

 Segue: To make things a bit less diffuse, let's talk about early contenders in the field.

 -->